luben/zstd-jni/README.md

 ---------------

 Zstd-jni is usable in Android applications by importing the sources in Android Studio.
-I guess using git sub-modules will also work.
+I guess using git submodules will also work.

 Android archive (*zstd-jni.aar*) is also published on maven central.
 You will need to add the repository in your build.gradle, e.g.: